-A score of 5, 4, or 3 on the Art History Advanced Placement (AP) Exam will be counted as either HER-H 101 or HER-H 102.
+A score of 5, 4, or 3 on the Art History Advanced Placement (AP) Exam will be counted as HER-H 101.
 Students should contact their advisors to elect which course they prefer to use the AP credit towards.
 A score of 5, 4, or 3 on the AP Fine Arts Exam will be counted as a studio elective.
 Herron will not accept an AP score of 2 or 1.